industrial-optimization-group/desdeo-webui/README.md

 ### Cloning and installing

-To clone the repository and install the dependencies, please run
+Clone the repository and install the dependencies with

 ```
 git clone https://github.com/rmojala/desdeo-webui.git